Sapein/DungeonBotEngine/docs/Dungeon_Engine_Room_File.md

 This flag automatically unsets the following flags for this room: `-monster_spawn`, `-trap`, `-boss_spawn`

 ###### 6.3 Exit Flags
    Exit flags are special, in that they denote exits to a room.
 All exits, by default, are filled, during dungeon generation, although this bevhaior may be changed at compile time.
 The exit flags are as follows: `north_exit`, `south_exit`, `east_exit`, and `west_exit`.
-A room that has an exit in one direction, will always be entrable from the opposite direction, unless the `non_euclidian` flag is specified.
+A room that has an exit in one direction, will always be entrable from the opposite direction.
 These flags are directly related to how a dungeon generates.
 These flags never automatically set different flags.

 **North Exit**
    `north_exit` denotes an exit in the "north" of the room.
 The `north_exit` of this room is generally the next room's `south_exit`.